 1. In 2011, two former employees of Beni Suef Cement Company SAE (Beni Suef), filed an action before the Administrative Court of Cairo, seeking the nullification of the privatization of Beni Suef which took place in 1999 through the sale of Beni Suef's shares to Financiere Lafarge after a public auction.
 Titan Group acquired in 1999 50 per cent and in 2008 the balance of Lafarge's interest in Beni Suef.
 Approximately 99.98 per cent in the share capital of Beni Suef is held today by Alexandria Portland.
 The Administrative Court of Cairo issued on 15 February 2014 a first instance judgment which entirely dismissed the request for cancellation of the privatization of Beni Suef.
 The Court further judged the re-employment of exemployees who had left the company in the framework of voluntary redundancy schemes.
 Beni Suef and the plaintiffs have already appealed against the judgment of the first instance court.
-On 19 January 2015, the Supreme Administrative Court on a lawsuit challenging the constitutionality of Law no. 32/2014 (''Appeal Procedures on State Contracts Law'').
+On 19 January 2015, the Supreme Administrative Court issued a judgment suspending the case until the issuance of a ruling by the Supreme Constitutional Court on a lawsuit challenging the constitutionality of Law no. 32/2014 ("Appeal Procedures on State Contracts Law").
 The case is still suspended and no further action has been taken until now.
 The view of Beni Suef's lawyers is that the plaintiffs' action is devoid of any legal or factual ground.